Menu

 The following expectations are in the Sixth Form Planner and are outlined to students and parents at the start of the academic year.

-• If a student knows they will be absent they must see the teachers of the lessons missed with a blue form found in the Study.
-Hand it to Mrs Desai.
+• If a student knows they will be absent on a given day or falls ill during the school day they must see the teachers of the lessons missed with a yellow form found in the Back Study.
+Completed forms should be returned to Mrs Desai.

-• If a block of time off is needed for any reason this must be put in writing to Mr Aldridge e.g. for work experience outside of the designated slot.
+• If a block of time off is needed for any reason during term time, an Exceptional Leave Request Form must be completed and returned to Mrs Desai.

 • Attendance concerns will be discussed with students initially, but where improvements do not follow parents will be notified and involved where necessary.